 - Always use cold-water rinse.

-- Set the refrigerator temperature to 34–37 degrees and freezer temperature to zero to 5 degrees.
+- Set the refrigerator temperature to 34–37 degrees and freezer temperature to 0-5 degrees.

 - Clean refrigerator coils annually.